How to get Sky Sports

 BT offers two Sky Sports channels – Sky Sports Main Event and Sky Sports Extra – giving you access to major sporting events such as Premier League football and F1 race days but only on its Superfast Fibre (previously Infinity) packages.
 Remember it also has its own BT Sport service which shows Premier League as well as Champions League football, so you may need to consider whether it's worth paying for both.
-There are some BT packages offering BT Sport for free for free.
+There are some BT TV packages offering BT Sport for free.

 Sky Sports with Virgin Media

-Virgin Media customers can buy the full Sky Sports pack as an add-on or, if you go for its premium VIP service, you will all 10 Sky Sports channels as standard.
+Virgin Media customers can buy the full Sky Sports pack as an add-on or, if you go for its premium VIP service, you will get all 10 Sky Sports channels as standard.
 This includes Premier League and football channels, as well as Sky Sports Action and Arena, which will give you tennis and Rugby League matches and there are also dedicated platforms for F1, golf and cricket.